-Participants in the Startup Battlefield compete for $100K and the illustrious Disrupt Cup.
+Participants in the Startup Battlefield compete for $25K and an all expense paid trip for two team members of the winning Start-Up to attend Disrupt San Francisco to exhibit and/or compete in Startup Battlefield, if they are eligible.
 But the real reason to participate is the exposure and connections you make throughout the event.

-In Startup Battlefield, your startup will pitch on-stage at Disrupt in front of judges who represent the top VCs and several thousand people in a live audience.
-The pitches are also livestreamed on TechCrunch and a writer will cover your company and release a post during the event.
+In Startup Battlefield, your startup will pitch on-stage in front of judges who represent the top VCs and your company will be announced on TechCrunch as a Startup Battlefield pick during the event.

 Do you accept startups from certain countries?

 See the eligibility tab for more information on country eligibility per Startup Battlefield competition.

 What startups are eligible?

 Qualifying startups should:

 Be a resident from our eligible countries

 Have received limited press or publicity to date